wieslawsoltes/Svg.Skia/README.md

 ### About

 SVGC compiles SVG drawing markup to C# using SkiaSharp as rendering engine.
-SVGC can be also used as codegen for upcomming C# 9 Source Generator feature.
+SVGC can be also used as codegen for upcoming C# 9 Source Generator feature.

 [![Demo](images/Demo.png)](images/Demo.png)